dipaco/balu-python/README.md

 ## Installation:
 ### Mac OS:
-    You can install balu-python with pip just by typing the command:

-    `pip install balu`
+1. Install `pip`

+   url https://bootstrap.pypa.io/ez_setup.py -o - | sudo python

+    sudo easy_install pip

 We recommend to use a virtual environment to isolate the library from the system installed packages.
+Usually, if you use virtual environment step (1) is not required.

+2. Install `balu-python` using pip:

+    pip install balu